collective-soundworks/motion-input/README.md

 # motion-input

-> a module that provides unified motion data across platforms (iOS and Android) and browsers.
+> Module that provides unified motion data across platforms (iOS and Android) and browsers.

 ## Installation